NCPlyn/ArDash/README.md

 * Run in background with tray icon, where you can show console output, launch Binding creator app and exit entire script.
 * It finds COM device with PID of Arduino Nano (you can change it in the python file) and connects to it.
 If connection is lost, it retries, after 50 failed attempts it kills it self.
 * Waits for data to come from the Arduino serial, reads it and runs your 'if's that you generated in the Bindind creator app.
+* Support for two layouts (or more).
+(So far it's not in releases because I have to update Binding creator)

 ## How to use
 1. Download this repository from releases.